Stichting Pensioenfonds ABP: Pensions

 The pensions supplement statutory benefits such as the old age pension AOW, surviving dependents' pension, and incapacity benefits.
 If the participant stops working between the ages of 60 and 70, they receive the ABP Multi-Option Pension.
 If the participant dies, their partner and children may receive an ABP Survivor's Pension.
 If the participant becomes unfit for work, the government will pay incapacity benefits under the Work and Income (Ability to Work) Act (WIA); ABP can supplement these benefits with an incapacity pension.

 Since 1 January 2004, ABP pensions are based on average salaries during the course of the pensioners’ careers.
 This is known as an average-salary scheme.
 As a transition measure, benefits accrued before 2004 are based on the salary on 1 January 2004.
 Only members of the armed forces now have pensions based on their final salaries.

 Both contributions and accrual of benefits are based on the salary minus a threshold (2008: €10,100 per year).
 The reason for the threshold is the fact that the pension is a supplement to the AOW, etc.

 Investments

 ABP manages the bulk of its investments in-house through its captive investment unit APG, a privately owned investment manager.
 APG operates as a subsidiary of Stichting Pensioenfonds ABP and was formerly known as ABP Investments.

 In 2006, ABP and PGGM, another large Dutch pension fund, considered a spinoff of their investment management businesses.
 The two pension funds coordinate their activities in private equity through AlpInvest Partners, one of the largest investors globally in the private equity asset class.
 Recently, AlpInvest Partners was acquired by the Carlyle group.

 In January 2014, Dutch newspaper Trouw reported that ABP acknowledged continuing their investment in Israeli banks Bank Hapoalim, Bank Leumi, and Bank Mizrahi-Tefahot, each of which fund Israeli settlement construction in the occupied Palestinian territories.

+In January 2025, it was announced that ABP was removing Tesla from the fund, triggered by the planned salary package for Elon Musk, which the fund voted against.